honcheng/PaperFold-for-iOS/README.md

     [self.paperFoldView setPaperFoldState:PaperFoldStateDefault];

-8) To receive callbacks when fold state changes
+8) To receive callbacks when fold state changes, and if the fold was activated manually by finger gesture, or automatically by calling setPaperFoldState:

     // register callback delegate
     [self.paperFoldView setDelegate:self];

     // callback comes from the following delegate method
-    - (void)paperFoldView:(id)paperFoldView didTransitionToState:(PaperFoldState)paperFoldState
+    - (void)paperFoldView:(id)paperFoldView didFoldAutomatically:(BOOL)automatic toState:(PaperFoldState)paperFoldState

 Requirements
 ---